fitzgen/rust-conf-2019/slides.md

 ???

-* and then I discovered pen plotters
+* discovery: pen plotters
-* a pen plotter is a robot
+* pen plotter = robot
     * you put a pen in its hand
     * and then you tell it to draw something
-    * and this is the important part: and then it actually draws it!
+    * and then -- important part -- draws it!
-    * now you have a physical, pen and paper artifact of your algorithm!!
+* now you have: physical, pen and paper artifact of generative algorithm!!

 ---